Commotion (song): Live performance

 The band played the song regularly until their last public show in May 1972.
 The concert at Oakland Coliseum on January 31, 1970, was released as a live album ten years later.
 A live recording of "Commotion" appears also on Live in Europe compilation.
 John Fogerty played "Commotion" for the first time during his solo career on the opening leg of the Long Road Home Tour at Palais des Congrès, Paris, France, on June 28, 2006.
 The song survived as a regular number in his set-list until summer 2007 after which the plays became rarer.

-In TV series
+In popular culture

-"Commotion" appears in TV series Parenthood, episode Everything Is Not Okay (2012).
+In 2012, "Commotion" appeared in the Parenthood episode "Everything Is Not Okay."